JoyKrishnaMondal/GetRidOfError/ReadMe.md

-#### GetRidOfError - tiny module to get remove error argument in modules like fs
+#### GetRidOfError - tiny module to remove error argument in modules like fs

 One weird trick to turn this: